JOBS AT TENANTS AND WORKERS UNITED!

-TWU is seeking a full-time organizer to work on education justice issues with Woodbridge youth and work on social justice issues with community members in northern Virginia.
+TWU is seeking a full-time community organizer to work on social justice issues with youth and community members in northern Virginia.
 Community-identified issues may include:

 - Education Justice: increasing graduation rates and lowering suspension rates among students of color, improving and expanding adequate school-based programs and services, and eliminating police presence in schools)

 - Immigration Justice: ending voluntary local collaboration and contracts with ICE and advancing statewide policies to advance immigration justice)